 The last year has been one hell of a year for me.

-After 8 years of full time iOS development and 11 years of developing for Apple devices, I decided to move on to something new that I have been wanting for longer than I was willing to admit.
+After eight years of full-time iOS development and 11 years of developing for Apple devices, I decided to move on to something new that I have wanted for longer than I was willing to admit.

 That trip changed my life.
 I thought I knew what Software was before I attended this school and had the chance to meet with the professors there.
 That trip made me realize something I already knew but couldn’t explain.

 Regardless, I decided to return to Greece and continue my work as a mobile developer for big corporations.
 During my stay in Greece, I managed to create a team from scratch; I became a Lead Developer, then a department Director… It seemed as if no one would ever throw all of that away.

 One day I just filed my resignation out of the blue – at least that’s what it seemed like at first.
 It took a lot of explaining to give the actual reasons of my departure.

 Looking into the past to set the future in new grounds